CrackAD/cs207-FinalProject/docs/documentation.md

 ## Future work
 ### Higher order derivative
 Our implementation currently allows a scalar or a vector function with multiple scalar inputs.
 We allow users to compute the first order derivatives.
 We would like to generalize it to any order a user specified.
 Higher order derivatives are important in various fields.
 For example, in physics, solving Possion equations require second order derivatives.
-We would allow users to input a `order` derivative and compute all derivatives up to that order.
+We would allow users to input a `order` parameter and compute all derivatives up to that order.

 ### Optimization algotithms
 Our implementation supports both forward and reverse mode to calculate first order derivatives.
 We would like incorporate reverse mode calculation with gradient-based optimiztion algorithms, such as gradient descent and BFGS.
 For gradient descent, given a loss function with multiple parameters, we find the critical point by taking steps proportaiton to current gradient.